Wyoming vs. New Mexico NCAA Football Odds, Plays and Insights | October 23, 2021

 New Mexico Stats and Trends

-- This year, the Lobos are winless against the spread when entering a game as an underdog of 20 points or more.

-- New Mexico's games this season have gone over the total in two out of six opportunities (33.3%).
+- New Mexico's games this season have hit the over on two of six set point totals (33.3%).

-- When New Mexico records more than 22.3 points, it is 0-1 against the spread and 2-0 overall.
+- When New Mexico puts up more than 22.3 points, it is 0-1 against the spread and 2-0 overall.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.